 That theft slowed down refunds for other people, causing a ripple effect that hurt the other folks who are still in line for refunds.

-Lie #23 – It’s okay to run a defamation/libel campaign against me since it’s being done under the guise of vigilantism (but really motivated by $$ and greed).
+Lie #23 – They claim it’s okay to run a defamation/libel campaign against me since it’s being done under the guise of vigilantism (but really motivated by $$ and greed).

 TRUTH – It is neither morally nor legally okay.
 I’m done turning the other cheek and not responding to the dishonest profiteers who attack me and poison the minds of others with lies, malicious misrepresentations, deceptive spin, and other techniques of manipulation.
 Those folks should print off what they've written and take it to their own trusted attorneys to get their legal opinions on whether it's illegal defamation.
 Their blood will run cold when their attorneys tell them how guilty they are and how much potential financial liability they have if I choose to pursue it.

-Lie #24 – If lots and lots of people corroborate the fact that their orders are late, then that corroborates their additional claim that the reason the orders are late is because I’m supposedly a lying thief who intentionally deceived and scammed them from the beginning.
+Lie #24 – They claim that if lots of people corroborate the fact that their orders are late, then that corroborates the additional claim that the reason the orders are late is because I’m supposedly a lying thief who intentionally deceived and scammed them from the beginning.

 TRUTH – The former does not imply the latter.
 The orders were late for valid, legit reasons.

-Lie #25 – I have plenty of money for refunds but just withhold it out of greed unless I’m forced to disburse it by the Attorney General.
+Lie #25 – They claim I have plenty of money for refunds but just withhold it out of greed unless I’m forced to disburse it by the Attorney General.

 TRUTH – I don’t have the money.
 Going the AD route is just a way to cut in line in front of the other people who are already in line and respectfully waiting for their refunds.
 Basically it just screws over the other customers and causes them to all have to wait longer.
 It does nothing to solve the underlying problem of my insolvency.

-Lie #26 – I don’t respect my customers because I stopped replying to them individually for a while.
+Lie #26 – They claim that I don’t respect my customers because I stopped replying to them individually for a while.

 TRUTH – I paid my respect every day with effort and dedication totaling close to 10,000 hours now.
 The ultimate respect I can show to the customers is to successfully finish the project and grow/ship what they wanted.
 I have always aligned my actions with the principle of ‘Always do that which is best for the customers’…period!
 That principle has often required me to spend my time doing actual hands-on farm/nursery work rather than replying to emails and phone calls.
 I spent my time doing that work precisely because I respect my customers so much, and it’s maliciously dishonest to try to twist that into a show of disrespect.

-Lie #27 – I “promised” to have the plants ready by the estimated delivery dates; and I therefore “lied” since the plants weren’t ready in time.
+Lie #27 – They claim that I “promised” to have the plants ready by the estimated delivery dates; and I therefore “lied” since the plants weren’t ready in time.

 TRUTH – I didn’t make promises about delivery dates, I just made estimates, and they were my honest best estimates.
 Being wrong does not equate to “lying.”

-Lie #28 – I ripped off Wills, raking in a lot of money on a fundraiser and not passing his share along to him.
+Lie #28 – They claim that I ripped off Wills, raking in a lot of money on a fundraiser and not passing his share along to him.

 TRUTH – Another false garbage claim by Wills.
 I made 3 perfectly accurate donations, and the totals were completely in line with my projections prior to the fundraiser.
 He received around $15 total.
 There is an additional $3 that was to be the 4th installment, and which was never made, since Wills ostracized me from the ourfigs forum prior to disbursement.
 He will concede that he doesn’t care about $3 and that he believes I owe him far more because he believes that 1) my fundraiser’s sales were far higher than they actually were, and 2) it’s apparently unfathomable that people donated more to the F4F Foundation than they donated to him.
 The numbers are verifiable: not only do I still have the spreadsheet I made to track relevant sales, the sales records are still in my PayPal account and can be used to corroborate my spreadsheet.

-Lie #29 – I never had a plan for handling a ‘runaway’ large volume of sales, and just kept taking orders anyway.
+Lie #29 – They claim that I never had a plan for handling a ‘runaway’ large volume of sales, and just kept taking orders anyway.

 TRUTH – Oh yes I did!
 I had already held discussions with the realtor handling the vacant 10-acre field adjacent to my home, and had even already negotiated the deal and was pleased with their offer (2 year lease with an option to purchase at the end; they'd dig a new water well and run electricity in from the road; all for just $400/mo total).
 In the event of runaway sales, the plan was to lease the land and put up larger versions of my successful high tunnel aquaponics system.
 I almost called the realtor on day 1 of the $7 tree sale due to the huge positive response, but the shade/aspersions being thrown by Wills ('James might just steal your money and go to Vegas', etc) had such a chilling effect on my sales that I decided to wait.
 When I finally decided much later to do the lease and put that part of the plan into action, I learned that the owner had been forced to make a sudden sale during that time due to serious health problems.
 The new owner doubled the sale price and wasn’t interested in leasing to me.
 If I had signed the lease early on and put up the additional full-size high tunnel aquaponics systems, I would have been able to meet the original estimated delivery dates rather easily and everyone would have been happy (well, everyone except for the greedy profiteers of course).

-Lie #30 – The fig community should ostracize and refuse to do business with any collector who engages in significant immoral and illegal activities; therefore, since I supposedly engaged in such activities, I should be ostracized and people should refuse to do business with me.
+Lie #30 – They claim that the fig community should ostracize and refuse to do business with any collector who engages in significant immoral and illegal activities; therefore, since I supposedly engaged in such activities, I should be ostracized and people should refuse to do business with me.